 But that would be a lie.

 So we decided to skip the beach and look for some delicious seafood.
-In case you did not know, Kep is famous for their pepper crab.
+In case you did not know, Kep is famous for its pepper crab.

 Out of all the restaurants in Kep, the one with the best prices is easily the Arts Café.
 If you are a budget traveler, this is where you want to eat.